mooinglemur/zsmkit/README.md

 ---
 #### `zsm_pcm_suspend` - `$A06F`
 ```
-Inputs: .C = if set, suspend; if clear, release
+Inputs:  c = if set, suspend; if clear, release
 ```

 This function suspends or restores ZSMKit's use of the VERA PCM channel.